pairinteraction/pairinteraction/docs/contribute/getting_started.rst

 Developing Features or Resolving Bugs
     Community contributions in the form of new features or bug fixes are highly appreciated.
 They not only alleviate the workload on our maintainers but also enrich the software with diverse expertise.

+    You can either implement new features in the C++ backend and write Python bindings and wrappers for them (as an example, see the :github:`function for diagonalizing the Hamiltonians of multiple systems in parallel <tree/master/src/cpp/src/diagonalizer/diagonalize.cpp>`), or write them purely in Python (as an example, see the :github:`perturbative calculation of dispersion coefficients and effective Hamiltonians <tree/master/src/pairinteraction/perturbative>`).

 .. _repository:

 Making Changes to the Repository